Beyond Face Swapping: A Diffusion-Based Digital Human Benchmark for Multimodal Deepfake Detection: Experiment

 \subsection{Implementation Details}

-During preprocessing, videos are processed with RetinaFace~\cite{deng2019retinafacesinglestagedenseface} for facial detection and cropping, while audio tracks are extracted, resampled to 16 kHz, and saved as WAV files.
-Mel-frequency cepstral coefficients (MFCCs) are computed for each frame and transformed into three-channel images as audio inputs for the multimodal model.

-For DigiShield, we use 3D-ResNet-50 as the backbone.
-On DigiFakeAV, experiments adopt an 8:1:1 train/val/test split with no identity overlap, sampling 30 frames per video and applying color jitter and random cropping for augmentation.
-Heuristic upsampling is used to balance real and fake samples.
+During preprocessing, videos are processed with RetinaFace for facial detection and cropping, while audio tracks are resampled to 16 kHz.
+For DigiShield, we use ResNet-50 as the backbone.
+On DigiFakeAV, experiments adopt an 8:1:1 train/val/test split with no identity overlap, sampling 30 frames per video and applying data augmentation like random cropping.
 The Area Under the Curve (AUC) is the primary evaluation metric, with all preprocessing and training settings kept consistent for fair comparison.
-We also use DF-TIMIT~\cite{korshunov2018deepfakesnewthreatface} and process the dataset following the official settings\footnote{Details of training setting are in the Appendix C}.
+We also use DF-TIMIT~\cite{korshunov2018deepfakesnewthreatface} and process the dataset following the official settings.